AIBincultars/AIBincultars.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am the first-ranked undergraduate (Class of 2026) in Artificial Intelligence at Shaanxi University of Science & Technology.
+Kang Ziyue is an undergraduate student in Artificial Intelligence at Shaanxi University of Science and Technology, expecting to graduate in 2026 with a major ranking of 1/59.
+His primary focus is on few-shot learning, large language model technologies, and multi-modal applications.
-A recipient of five national-level awards and the National Endeavor Fellowship, my work includes first-author publications on arXiv exploring novel applications of Computer Vision and Large Language Models..
-I have led research in developing novel architectures that significantly outperform established baselines and have hands-on experience in the full lifecycle of LLM fine-tuning and deployment.
+In his research, he has first-authored several conference and journal papers on few-shot image classification (currently under review).
+As a project lead, his teams have won several national first-prize awards in innovation competitions.
+His main work includes algorithm design, model fine-tuning, and local deployment.
 {style="text-align: justify;"}